Ratemo Michieka

 Ratemo Michieka is a former director-general of the National Environmental Management Authority (NEMA) in Kenya; he is also the founding Vice-Chancellor of Jomo Kenyatta University of Agriculture and Technology.

 For a long time, Michieka worked in education and agricultural policy in Eastern Africa.
 He earned a doctorate in weed science from Rutgers University.
-He returned to his native Kenya, where he taught and later became chairman of the Department of Crop Science at the University of Nairobi.
-In 1994, he was named vice chancellor of Jomo Kenyatta University of Agriculture and Technology in Nairobi, Kenya, a post equivalent to a U.S. university president.
+He returned to his native Kenya, where he taught and later became chairman of the Department of Crop Science at the University of Naairobi.
+In 1994, he was named vice chancellor of Jomo Kenyatta University of Agriculture and Technology in Juja, Kenya, a post equivalent to a U.S. university president.
 He held the post until he was appointed Director General of the National Environmental Management Authority.

 Politics

-In 2008 Ratemo Michieka ran for the parliamentary seat of Nyaribari Masaba.
+In 2008, Ratemo Michieka ran for the parliamentary seat of Nyaribari Masaba.
 He came in third behind Prof. Sam Ongeri and Dr. Hezron Manduku.